Are your Christmas poinsettias still going strong? See our tips for keeping poinsettias alive well beyond the holidays.

 8 Poinsettia Plant Care Tips

 Poinsettias are not frost-tolerant.
-As holiday plants, they are raised in greenhouses in cool temperatures (60 to 72 degrees) with high humidity and light intensity, it can be tricky to duplicate the ideal spot for poinsettias.
+As holiday plants, they are raised in greenhouses in cool temperatures (60° to 72°F) with high humidity and light intensity, so it can be tricky to duplicate the ideal environment for poinsettias.

-For the longest-lasting Poinsettias, choose plants with little or no yellow pollen showing.
+To get the longest-lasting poinsettias, choose plants with little or no yellow pollen showing.

 At home, follow these plant care tips:

-- Keep it out of direct sun though, which could fade the leaves.
+Keep it out of direct sun, which could fade or burn the leaves.

-- Avoid spots near heating vents and doors.
+Avoid spots near heating vents and doors.
 Cold drafts will cause leaves to drop.
 No part of the plant should touch the cold glass.
+Excess heat can dry out the plants too much.

-- Keep temperatures between 65 and 70 degrees.
+Keep temperatures between 65° and 70°F, ideally.
 Basically, maintain temperatures that are comfortable to people.
 Be sure to lower the thermostat at night so that plants cool off.

-- Overwatering is a common cause of death, so water when the top inch of soil feels dry to the touch.
+Overwatering is a common cause of death, so only water when the top inch or two of soil feel dry to the touch.
 If underwatered, plants wilt and shed leaves.
-Overwatering causes roots to die.
+Overwatering causes roots to rot and die.

-- Use a humidifier or place plants on a tray filled with pebbles and water.
+Use a humidifier or place plants on a tray filled with pebbles and water to increase relative humidity.